jquery-archive/jquery-mobile/README.md

     <script data-main="js/jquery.mobile.docs" src="external/requirejs/require.js"></script>

 will allow you to load modules asynchornously without php.
+Please not that the example above assumes it's inclusion in a page at the root of the directory in which the simple http server was run.

 AMD Support in Development
 ==========================